pscally1005/pscally1005.github.io/_posts/recipes/fish/2023-09-24-tuna-salad.markdown

 - sea food
 Description: Tuna salad, or tuna fish, is a simple throw together meal that can use pretty much anything in your fridge.
 Binded with Greek yogurt instead of mayo, this "salad" is much better for you, and is a great lunch.
 The recipe makes 2 servings as bowls, or 4 if made as a sandwich.
 Instructions:
 - Drain the fish and add to a large bowl.
 Mash with a fork.
-For the fish, I use 2 5oz cans of solid white albacore tuna in water<br><br>
+For the fish, I use 2 5oz cans of solid white albacore tuna in water

 - Chop up all the vegetables and add to the bowl along with all the spices and everything else.
-Mix and serve<br><br>
+Mix and serve

 - Makes 2 bowls or 4 sandwiches
 ---